Academic Progress/Suspension Override Request

 The Office of the Registrar will notify you via email of the committee’s decision.

-If the committee approves your request for an override, you will be placed on probation and will be required to meet with an advisor to evaluate your educational plan.
-Suggestions may be made to reduce your course load, eliminate online course work, or repeat failed course work.
+If the committee approves your request for an override, you will be placed on probation and will be recommended to meet with an advisor to evaluate your educational plan.

 Students who are denied an override of their Academic Suspension and are pre-registered for classes, will be dropped from all classes.